jaredboynton/postman-enterprise-github-actions/README.md

 ## How It Works

 The integration operates on a simple principle: GitHub events trigger Postman API calls.
-Push to main creates a workspace with a master collection.
+The system auto-creates workspaces with master collections whenever they're needed.
 Create a feature branch, get a forked collection.
 Merge the PR, the fork disappears.

 The naming convention keeps everything organized: workspaces are `[org] repo-name`, master collections are `[org] repo-name #main`, and branch collections are `[org] repo-name #feature-description`.
 This makes it immediately obvious what you're looking at in Postman, even with dozens of repositories and hundreds of collections.